zmcdaniel/express-blogpulse/readme.md

 ## User Stories

 * As a user, I want to comment on a post in order to express my opinions.
-* As a user, I want to views comments on a post in order to see my community's opinions about a post.
+* As a user, I want to view comments on a post in order to see my community's opinions about a post.

 ## Requirements